kubak14/cursed-spaghetti-sort/README.md

 best time complexity: O(n)
 average time complexity: O(h - l) where h and l are the biggest and smallest values in the list. worst time complexity: O(h - l)

+Feel free to use this code where you want, but if it's possible please mark me (https://github.com/kubak14)